GhostHeron/PhysicsNotes/notes.md

 A motor converts electrical energy into mechanical rotational energy.
 A coil is wrappen around an iron core to increase magnetic field.
 This iron is called an armature.
 The armature has an axle and a commutator which is attached onto the axle.
 Brushes brush against stationary contacts on the shaft while the electromagnet spins.

 AC Current: electrons move back and forth, used by power lines and home outlets.
 More efficient to deliver to houses.<br>
 DC Current: Electrons flow in one directions, provided by DC.
-Phones must be charged with DC>
+Phones must be charged with DC.
+Transformers convert AC to DC current.
+Ex. wall ports and laptop things on cables.